 True Lions is something of a Kansas City supergroup comprised of some of Kansas City's most talented songwriters and musicians.
 Spearheaded by founding members Alison Hawkins and Mikala Petillo and recently expanded to include Elizabeth Kosko on drums and Claire Adams on guitar/bass, True Lions recalls 90s classic lo-fi indie pop with songs that are full of hooks, harmonies and other sonic surprises.
 While their future beyond a bunch of live performances and an excellent EP, "Cute at Best", remains unclear, Kansas City is lucky to have them while they're here.
-Enjoy our interview with Alison Hawkins about the band and check out her book, music and movie recommendations from the Johnson County Library catalog.
+Enjoy our 2019 interview with Alison Hawkins about the band.
+And, join us for a free, live performance tonight at City Center Live.

 How did True Lions originate?
 Is this the first time you both worked together?